Samsung Q60R Series 82" 4K QLED UHD Smart TV for $1,699 - QN82Q60RAFXZA

 Save on a variety of Smart TVs, with prices starting at $449.99 after savings.
 Shop Now at Samsung

-That's a savings of $60 off and the lowest price we could find.
+That's a low by $8 and the best outright price we've seen.
 Buy Now at Rakuten

 It's the lowest price we could find by $56 and the best deal we've seen for a 12" Chromebook.
 Buy Now at Best Buy